stephenberry/glaze/docs/issues/2115-o3-test-failures.md

 ## Notes

 - Issue cannot be reproduced on macOS (ARM) with GCC 15.1 or Clang
-- Issue cannot be reproduced with standard GCC 15 Docker image + basic hardened flags (Round 1)
+- Issue cannot be reproduced with standard GCC 15 Docker image + any tested flag combination
+- **All 17 flag configurations tested pass on upstream GCC 15**
 - Gentoo Hardened applies custom patches to GCC (`p3` suffix)
 - Reporter offered to provide Docker image if needed

-## Potential Causes (To Investigate)
+## Potential Causes (Narrowed Down)

+Since all standard hardened flags pass on upstream GCC 15, the issue is likely caused by:

-1. **Gentoo-specific GCC patches** - The `p3` suffix indicates Gentoo-specific patches not in upstream GCC
+1. **Gentoo-specific GCC patches** - The `p3` suffix indicates Gentoo-specific patches not in upstream GCC.
+This is the most likely cause.
-2. **Custom CFLAGS/CXXFLAGS** - Reporter may have additional flags in `/etc/portage/make.conf`
+2. **Custom CFLAGS/CXXFLAGS** - Reporter may have additional flags in `/etc/portage/make.conf` not covered by our tests
-3. **Different glibc** - Gentoo may use a different glibc version or configuration
+3. **Different glibc** - Gentoo Hardened may use a patched glibc
-4. **Specific CPU features** - Hardware-specific optimizations
+4. **Specific CPU features** - Hardware-specific code generation differences

 ## Next Steps

-1. ~~Test basic hardened flags~~ (PASSED - Round 1)
+1. ~~Test basic hardened flags~~ ✅ ALL PASS
-2. Test extended Gentoo-specific flags (IN PROGRESS - Round 2)
+2. ~~Test extended Gentoo-specific flags~~ ✅ ALL PASS
-3. Test full Gentoo hardened profile (IN PROGRESS - Round 2b)
+3. ~~Test full Gentoo hardened profile~~ ✅ ALL PASS
-4. Test LTO combinations (IN PROGRESS - Round 3)
+4. ~~Test LTO combinations~~ ✅ ALL PASS
-5. If still not reproducible, request reporter's exact CFLAGS/CXXFLAGS from `emerge --info`
+5. **Request reporter's exact CFLAGS/CXXFLAGS from `emerge --info`**
-6. If still not reproducible, request Docker image from reporter
+6. **Request Gentoo Hardened Docker image from reporter** - This is likely needed to reproduce